Muhlenberg College: Football

+20th century

-Football was Muhlenberg's first official varsity sport, beginning in 1900.
-Doggie Julian was the head football coach at Muhlenberg from 1936 to 1944; his career record was 56–49–2.
-Julian was also the head basketball coach during this time and the head baseball coach from 1942 to 1944.
+In 1900, the Muhlenberg Mules football program was founded as Muhlenberg College's first official varsity sport.
+Doggie Julian was its head coach from 1936 to 1944; his career record was 56–49–2.
+Julian was also Muhlenberg's head basketball coach during this time and the head baseball coach from 1942 to 1944.

-In 1946, Ben Schwartzwalder became head football coach.
+In 1946, Ben Schwartzwalder was named head football coach.
 In his first season, he guided the Mules to a 9–1 record and a national championship with Muhlenberg defeating St. Bonaventure University in the Tobacco Bowl.
 The following year, in the 1947 season, Schwartzwalder again led the Mules to a 9–1 record; the season's only loss came by one point, in a 7–6 loss at Temple.
 The Mules declined an invitation that season to appear in the Tangerine Bowl.
-In 1949, Schwartzwalder departed to coach Syracuse.

-After Schwartzwalder departed for Syracuse in 1949, the Mules fell off the national radar until the hiring of Mike Donnelly in 1997.
-Despite a rough 1–9 inaugural campaign, Donnelly turned the team around.
-From 2000 to 2004, the Mules won five straight Centennial Conference championships and earned five straight postseason berths.
-In 2007, the Mules again won the Centennial Conference and received another berth in the NCAA playoffs, winning their first-round game before falling in the second round.
-Donnelly's team won the Centennial Conference again in 2008 and earned a playoff berth, but fell in the first round.
-In 2010, they returned to the playoffs with the same result.
+In the 20th century, at least three Muhlenberg players went on to play in the National Football League: Sisto Averno (with the Baltimore Colts, Dallas Texans, and New York Yanks between 1950 and 1954), Charlie Copley (with the Akron Pros and Milwaukee Badgers between 1920 and 1922), and Tony Zuzzio (with the Detroit Lions in 1942).

+21st century

 Since the 2000 season, Muhlenberg has compiled a 66–28 overall record in the Centennial Conference, second-best among all active and former members behind only Johns Hopkins University.
 The Muhlenberg football team has won the Centennial Conference championship seven times in the 2000s.

-Nate Milne became Muhlenberg's head football coach in the 2018 season.
-He has a 35–5 record over his first three seasons.
-In 2019, he was named AFCA Coach of the Year Award for NCAA Division III.
+Nate Milne was named Muhlenberg's head football coach in 2018.
+He has since compiled a 35–5 record over his first three seasons.
+In 2019, Milne was named AFCA Coach of the Year Award for NCAA Division III.